zombre98/zia/src/server/api/README.md

  enum class CodeStatus {
  	OK, // The module accepts the call
  	DECLINED, // The module declines the call
- 	HTTP_ERROR // The module alerts fo an error
+ 	HTTP_ERROR // The module alerts in case of an error };
- };
  ```